Producer, UI & General Programmer

 Zi Xuan Sean Ng: Gameplay & Level Design

-Qinoir: Art Director, Narrative & Character Artist
+Qinoir: Art Director, Narrative Writer & Character Artist

 Bikikkii: Background Artist, Sound & Music Sourcing